-Action Description Install and configure Exchange Server on the first cluster node Take the Exchange service group offline on the primary site; otherwise, the wizard will prompt you to take the service group offline Ensure that the disk group and volumes are mounted on the first node Follow the pre-installation, installation, and post-installation procedures for the first node on the secondary site See "Installing Exchange on the first node (secondary site)" on page 256.
-Install and configure Exchange Server on the second or additional failover nodes Ensure that the disk group and volumes are mounted on the second or additional node Follow the procedures for additional nodes See "Installing Exchange on additional nodes (secondary site)" on page 260.
-Clone the service group configuration Clone the service group configuration from the primary to the secondary site using the DR wizard See "Cloning the service group configuration on to the secondary site using the DR wizard" on page 261 Configure replication and global clustering, or configure global clustering only (Volume Replicator replication) Use the wizard to configure replication and global clustering (EMC SRDF replication) Set up replication and then use the wizard to configure the SRDF resource and global clustering (Hitachi TrueCopy) Set up replication and then use the wizard to configure the HTC resource and global clustering (Other array-based replication) Use the wizard to configure global clustering, and then set up replication See "Configuring replication and global clustering" Verify the disaster recover on page 265.
-Verify that the secondary site has been fully configuration configured for disaster recovery See "Verifying the disaster recovery configuration" on page 289.
+Action Description Install and configure Exchange Server on the first cluster node Take the Exchange service group offline on the primary site; otherwise, the wizard will prompt you to take the service group offline Ensure that the disk group and volumes are mounted on the first node Follow the pre-installation, installation, and post-installation procedures for the first node on the secondary site See "Installing Exchange on the first node (secondary site)" on page 246.
+Install and configure Exchange Server on the second or additional failover nodes Ensure that the disk group and volumes are mounted on the second or additional node Follow the procedures for additional nodes See "Installing Exchange on additional nodes (secondary site)" on page 250.
+Clone the service group configuration Clone the service group configuration from the primary to the secondary site using the DR wizard See "Cloning the service group configuration from the primary site to the secondary site" on page 251.
+Configure replication and global clustering, or configure global clustering only (Volume Replicator replication) Use the wizard to configure replication and global clustering (EMC SRDF replication) Set up replication and then use the wizard to configure the SRDF resource and global clustering (Hitachi TrueCopy) Set up replication and then use the wizard to configure the HTC resource and global clustering (Other array-based replication) Use the wizard to configure global clustering, and then set up replication See "Configuring replication and global clustering" Varify the disaster recover on page 255.
+Verify the disaster recover configuration Verify that the secondary site has been fully configured for disaster recovery See "Verifying the disaster recovery configuration" on page 279.

-Action Description (Optional) Add secure communication Add secure communication between local clusters within the global cluster (optional task) See "Establishing secure communication within the global cluster (optional)" on page 291.
-(Optional) Add additional DR sites Optionally, add additional DR sites to a Volume Replicator environment See "Adding multiple DR sites (optional)" on page 293.
-Handling service group dependencies after failover If your environment includes dependent service groups, review the considerations for bringing the service groups online after failover to the secondary site See "Recovery procedures for service group dependencies" on page 293.
+Action Description (Optional) Add secure communication Add secure communication between local clusters within the global cluster (optional task) See "Establishing secure communication within the global cluster (optional)" on page 281.
+(Optional) Add additional DR sites Optionally, add additional DR sites to a Volume Replicator environment See "Adding multiple DR sites (optional)" on page 283.
+Handling service group dependencies If your environment includes dependent service after failover groups, review the considerations for bringing the service groups online after failover to the secondary site See "Recovery procedures for service group" dependencies" on page 283.